 I grew up in the outdoors.
 I remember many camping trips as a child.
 The majority of these were car camping excursions except for those with my father when he was a scoutmaster and later as a scout where they were more backpacking related.
 Several spring breaks and other holidays were spent headed to southern Utah for warmer weather.
 My grandparents had a love for the desert.
 It must have been their years spent in Monticello, Utah while my grandfather was teaching school there.
 I am a mountain lover at heart, but there is still a special place for me in the desert.

 So often I forget how wonderful the desert is until I go back.
 I long for the green pines that are overwhelmed with wildlife on nearly every hillside.
 I love long excursions to mountain lakes and snow-covered peaks.
 But with all of this passion for the alpine terrain, I do have an appreciation for the contrast and struggle that goes on in the desert.
 This fragile ecosystem is something to appreciate and bring a sense of wonder.

-With this sense of wonder, it is that I approach my review of Amy Irvine?s book, Desert Cabal.
+With this sense of wonder, it is that I approach my review of Amy Irvine’s book, Desert Cabal.
 It is a worthwhile read.
-You will at least increase your sense of awareness for the fragile ecosystems that are in the desert and appreciation for wild spaces.
+You will at least increase your sense of awareness for the fragile ecosystems that are in the desert and an appreciation for wild spaces.

 Contrasting Edward Abbey

-As a rebuttal and response to Desert Solitaire on the fiftieth anniversary of Abbey?s classic.
-Irvine points out some nuances and concerns with Abbey?s book and how many have responded to it and approaches current environmental and political issues that are facing National Parks and the environment as a whole.
-She argues for a Cabal instead of seeking for Solitaire as a way to approach the wild outdoors and recreation and conservation.
+As a rebuttal and response to Desert Solitaire on the fiftieth anniversary of Abbey’s classic.
+Irvine points out some nuances and concerns with Abbey’s book and how many have responded to it and approached current environmental and political issues that are facing National Parks and the environment as a whole.
+She argues for a Cabal instead of seeking for solitaire as a way to approach the wild outdoors and recreation and conservation.